1 tablespoon butter or ghee

 1 pound soba noodles, cooked salt and pepper

-cilantro leaves (optional)
+to taste cilantro leaves

 Heat a large nonstick skillet (or one that has been sprayed with cooking spray) with a tight-fitting lid, over medium heat.
 When hot, add the butter and onion.
 Sauté, stirring often, for 3 minutes, or until the onion starts to become translucent.
 Add the ginger and garlic and stir-fry for 1 minute.
 Add the turmeric, curry powder, chile powder, and Garam Masala and continue to stir-fry for another 30 seconds.